Back to the HomePage.

 See WhatFlavourIsForMe for a more detailed discussion.

-We assume that Singularity is installed on your machine.
-We have tested Singularity 2.6, 3.2, and 3.5.
-Here is how you can download the planner image and run the LAMA-first configuration to solve a planning task located in the $BENCHMARKS directory.
+Then run the planner.
+The example uses the LAMA-first configuration to solve a planning task located in the $BENCHMARKS directory.
 LAMA-first is designed to find solutions quickly without much regard for plan cost:

 Unlike Docker (see below), $BENCHMARKS does not have to be an absolute path.